 The smallest rooms with petite bathrooms are the historic units in the property’s original building, which were once dormitories for the school’s students.

 A series of low slung stucco buildings are named for the film stars who once stayed here.
-The Lana Turner suite, for example, resembles a little house with two bedrooms and bathrooms.
+The Tracy-Hepburn suite, for example, resembles a little house with two bedrooms and bathrooms.
+The Lana Turner is a suite that is one king room that is attached to other rooms.

 The property’s newest rooms are Catalina suites, constructed about four years ago, which are 500-square-foot studios with balconies or patios, sitting areas, and large bathrooms with colorful tile work.